-UK UCITS has the meaning set out in the FCA Glossary.
+UK UCITS as defined in the FCA Glossary.

 UK UCITS Regulations means the Collective Investment Schemes (Amendment etc.) (EU Exit) Regulations 2019 SI 2019/325 incorporating European directives or other European legislation relating to undertakings for collective investment in transferable securities into UK domestic law following the UK's withdrawal from the European Union.